stnolting/neorv32-setups/cologne_chip/GateMateA1-EVB/README.md

  SerDes                    0 /      1  (  0.0 %)
 ```

 UART0 is used as system and bootloader console.
-Connect a USB-UART connector to the board's PMOD port:
+Connect a USB-UART bridge to the board's PMOD port:

 ```schematic
 PMOD front-view: